Ferdinand I, Holy Roman Emperor: Biography

-Overview

 Ferdinand was born in 1503 in Alcalá de Henares, Castile, the second son of Philip I of Castile and Joanna of Castile.
-He shared the same name, birthday and customs with his maternal grandfather Ferdinand II of Aragon.
-He was born, raised, and educated in Castile, and did not learn German until he was a young adult.
+He shared the same name, birthday (10 March), culture and customs with his maternal grandfather, Ferdinand II of Aragon and became the latter’s favorite grandchild, their own mothers also had the same name, Juana Enriquez and Joanna of Castile.
+After the death of his father in 1506, his maternal grandfather, Ferdinand II of Aragon, assumed guardianship of the prince.
+He was raised in the royal household and received an education in literature, the sciences, and languages.
+Ferdinand was a good student and grew up to be a patron of the arts and a patron of scholars at his court.
+The prince did not learn German until he was a young adult.

+Music played an important part in his childhood.
+When he was an infant, his maternal grandmother, Isabella I of Castile, ordered that among the 24 servants attending the newborn, there should be four musicians.
+In 1505, after Isabella's death, King Ferdinand established for the younger Ferdinand a household with 62 servants and his own music chapel.

 In the summer of 1518 Ferdinand was sent to Flanders following his brother Charles's arrival in Castile as newly appointed King Charles I the previous autumn.
 Ferdinand returned in command of his brother's fleet but en route was blown off-course and spent four days in Kinsale in Ireland before reaching his destination.
 With the death of his grandfather Maximilian I and the accession of his now 19-year-old brother, Charles V, to the title of the Holy Roman Emperor in 1519, Ferdinand was entrusted with the government of the Austrian hereditary lands, roughly modern-day Austria and Slovenia.
 He was Archduke of Austria from 1521 to 1564.
 Though he supported his brother, Ferdinand also managed to strengthen his own realm.
 By adopting the German language and culture later in his life, he also grew close to the German territorial princes.

-After the death of his brother-in-law Louis II, Ferdinand ruled as King of Bohemia and Hungary (1526–1564).
+After the death of his brother-in-law Louis II, Ferdinand ruled as king of Bohemia and Hungary (1526–1564).
 Ferdinand also served as his brother's deputy in the Holy Roman Empire during his brother's many absences, and in 1531 was elected King of the Romans, making him Charles's designated heir in the empire.
-Charles abdicated in 1556 and Ferdinand adopted the title "Emperor elect", with the ratification of the Imperial diet taking place in 1558, while the kingdoms in the Iberian peninsula, the Spanish Empire, Naples, Sicily, Milan, the Netherlands, and Franche-Comté went to Philip, son of Charles.
+Charles abdicated in 1556 and Ferdinand adopted the title "Emperor elect", with the ratification of the Imperial diet taking place in 1558, while the kingdoms in the Iberian peninsula, the Spanish Empire, Naples, Sicily, Milan, the Netherlands and Franche-Comté went to Philip, son of Charles.